 You will stuff the filling into a croissant, and then toast in a sandwich press.
 (This is the one I use).

 The croissants will get all smushed.
 That’s OK.
-You could microwave it to melt the cheese but keep the puffiness of the croissant in tact.
-I have seen this done in a cafe before.
+You could toast it under a grill / in a toaster oven to melt the cheese but keep the puffiness of the croissant in tact.
 Personally, I like to get the croissant crispy and don’t mind the flattening effect.
 It might look a little sad and deflated, but it’s not.
 It’s feeling very good about itself.

 - 50g fresh mozzarella